What type of organisation is eligible for a ScotGrad placement?

 Depending on the type of placement, project eligibility and location, you may be eligible to receive funding for your graduate or student placement project.
-Further information is available through your Scottish Enterprise, Business Gateway, or Highlands and Islands Enterprise contact.
+Further information is available through your Highlands and Islands Enterprise contact.
 If you do not have a local contact, please get in contact with the ScotGrad team.

 When can I advertise for a placement?

 ScotGrad approved graduate placement projects are advertised all year round.
-Our Highlands and Islands based Summer Placements take place annually between June and September, and we accept enquiries from the beginning of each year until mid-May.
+Our Highlands and Islands based Student Placements take place annually between June and September (although some term-time placements may be available) and we accept enquiries from the beginning of each year until mid-May.

 International Business Explorer placement opportunities are available to be advertised throughout the year.